 Jamie Fenton

 Jamie Fenton is a highly inventive software engineer who has been involved in the video game and multimedia computing industries since the beginning.
-During the past decade, I have been involved in education research, several start-up companies, and interesting projects of my own.
-Lately I am working with embedded Linux in the multimedia area.
+Over the decades, I have worked in education research, numerous startups, and interesting projects of my own.
+These days I'm deep into open source development, music technology, and generative art.

 As many people are interested in my past as a pioneering game designer, I am recounting the early years first and in more detail.